-- You will have all the necessary equipment to safely administer HPN and or fluids. - The homecare company allocated to you will have been assessed during the tender process to meet all of the standards required to provide a safe and effective home parenteral nutrition service. - If there are to be changes to your homecare service, your HPN centre will discuss them with you before they are implemented. - If your HPN centre decides to change your homecare company, the reasons behind this change will be discussed with you. - Transfer of personal data will not occur without prior permission from yourself. - Any transfer of care between homecare companies should be seamless. - You can request a transfer of homecare company if you are not happy with the service you are being provided with.
+- You will have all the necessary equipment to safely administer HPN and or fluids. - The homecare company allocated to you will have been assessed during the tender process to meet all of the standards required to provide a safe and effective home parenteral nutrition service. - If there are to be changes to your homecare service, your HPN centre will discuss them with you before they are implemented. - If your HPN centre decides to change your homecare company, the reasons behind this change will be discussed with you. - Transfer of personal data will not occur without prior permission from yourself. - Any transfer of care between homecare companies should be seamless. - You can request a transfer of homecare company if you are not happy with the service you are being provided with, however this is dependent on one of the other companies having the capacity to take on your care, and there is no guarantee that the service will be any different from another company.